-Whether it be $4 shirts from H&M or $800 tees from Dior, prices in fashion are extreme and growing increasingly out of control.
+Whether it be $4 shirts from H&M or $800 tees from Christian Dior, prices in fashion are extreme and becoming increasingly out of control.
 A phenomenon that occurs at both ends of the spectrum, with fast fashion and high fashion entities, alike, the proliferation of such pricing disparity appears to symbolize something significant: Consumers have lost touch with how much garments are supposed to reasonably and responsibly cost.

 With dirt-cheap garments being put forth by the likes of Forever 21 and eye-poppingly expensive ones hitting the shelves at high fashion brands’ outposts, the question becomes: Why the $800 asking price for Dior’s “We Should All Be Feminists” tees?
 And conversely: Why is it normal for jeans to cost $9.99?

 The reasons for such price extremism are many and part of a much larger web.
 Nonetheless, there are a few key contributors worth examining.
 On the low end, prices of garments and accessories have become increasingly affordable due to an array of technological and global factors.
 In light of the industrial revolution, for instance, which saw the large-scale transition from hand production methods to machines-made goods, garments and accessories have become significantly more affordable.